Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

 Import licensing requirements

-Imports of items not covered by OGL are regulated and fall into three categories: banned or prohibited items, restricted items requiring an import license, and “canalized” items importable only by government trading monopolies and subject to Cabinet approval regarding timing and quantity.
+Imports of items not covered by OGL are regulated and fall into three categories: banned or prohibited items, restricted items requiring an import license, and “canalized” items, importable only by government trading monopolies and subject to Cabinet approval regarding timing and quantity.

-The following are designated import certificate issuing authorities (ICIA):
+Below are designated import certificate issuing authorities (ICIA):

-- The Ministry of Defense for defense related items
+- The Ministry of Defense for defense related items.

 Importers are required to furnish an import declaration in the prescribed bill of entry format, disclosing full details of the value of imported goods.

-Import Licenses (if applicable)
+Import Licenses (where applicable)

 Letter of Credit (L/C)